LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/methods/create-delete-request.md

 indicator: both
 ---

-This API allows a the brand to submit a deletion request by one of the following:
+This API allows a the brand to submit a deletion request via one of the following methods:

-Engagement - deletion of the personal data that is related to the chat (including transcripts, PII etc.).
+By engagement - deletion of the personal data that is related to a specific engagement (including transcripts, PII etc.).

-Conversation - deletion of personal data that is related to the conversation (including transcripts, PII etc.)
+By conversation - deletion of personal data that is related to a specific messaging conversation (including transcripts, PII etc.).

-ConsumerId - deletion of perosanl data that is related to the consumer (doesn't include the consumer's conversations)
+By consumerId - deletion of personal data that is related to a specific consumer (doesn't include the consumer's conversations).

 ### Request